I tried generating an OGP banner with Figma MCP that supports custom fonts

 The parameters are as follows.

-fileKey Key of the target file The file where the banner was created
+fileKey Key of the target file The file containing the banner

-nodeId ID of the node to export The banner's frame
+nodeId ID of the node to export The banner frame

 defaultFormat Export format png / svg